 If you’ve never had Moravian Sugar Cake before, you are in for a treat.
-Pull up a chair and I’ll show you how to make it!
+Pull up a chair and I’ll show you how to make one of the best yeast-raised coffee cakes you’ll ever have!

 Although we always enjoy this yeasted coffee cake as a Christmas treat, Moravian sugar cake is also a popular Easter bread.